 In reality, it is harder than it seems to stay agile.
 You want to make one more tiny change, and so do your colleagues.
 You want to make it perfect before showing it to customers.
 It is not easy to stay with the agile framework, but it is so worth it.

 New product development might look complicated, but it will lead you through every stage of product creation in a well-structured manner and save you from failure.

 Another challenge is that product development is usually time-consuming.
 If you want to accelerate your NPD, here are the best practices:

 - be truly agile

-Find the right people and techniques that work for you, or trust your idea to an experienced team who will make your wildest dreams come true.
+Find the right people and techniques that work for you, or trust your idea to an experienced team, like Greenice, who will make your wildest dreams come true.